pywbem/pywbemtools/docs/pywbemcli/commands.rst

 .. _Operation statistics:

-Statistics on WBEM server operations are maintained by the pywbemcli client, and also separately by some WBEM servers.
+Statistics on WBEM operations are maintained by the pywbemcli client, and also separately by WBEM servers that support this.
 There are multiple components to statistics gathering and reporting in pywbemcli:

-1. Pywbemcli gathers and maintains statistics on CIM-XML operations it executes against a WBEM server (or mock environment).
-These client statistics can be displayed either after each pywbemcli command if the ``--timestats`` / ``-T`` general option is used, or in interactive mode with the ``statistics show`` command.
+1. Pywbemcli gathers and maintains statistics on WBEM operations it executes against a WBEM server (or mock environment).
+The client maintained statistics can be displayed either automatically after each pywbemcli command if the ``--timestats`` / ``-T`` general option is used, or in interactive mode with the ``statistics show`` command.

-    For mock environments, artificial operations on the MOF compile time needed for setting up the mock respository are included in the statistics.
+    For mock environments, artificial operations on the MOF compile time needed for setting up the mock respository are included in the client maintained statistics.

 2. WBEM servers may support two capabilities for managing statistics on WBEM
     operations: